Food, Drink, and Accommodation on Manaslu Circuit Trek

 Food or Meal Option on Manaslu Trek

-Morning Meal on Manaslu Trek
+Morning Meal on Manaslu Circuit Trek

 During the Manaslu Circuit Trek, breakfast is necessary to fuel your day's journey.
 The tea house throughout the whole trail provides a variety of breakfast options, which combine local and Western cuisine.
 Here is a comprehensive list of breakfast items that you can expect: